imdiegodev1/RoadTocode/README.md

-# Basic Python exercise
+#Python

-This repository are different exercises that I use to teach about Python programming.
+This repository has different exercises that I use to teach about Python programming.
 Among the files you can find:

 -	The basics: #HelloWorld, data types, list, tuples, strings and dictionaries.
 -   If statement, operators, for and while bucle.